GSA/sf_ANTbuildfiles/README.md

 [Apache Ant](http://ant.apache.org/) and the [Force.com Migration Tool](https://developer.salesforce.com/page/Force.com_Migration_Tool).

-This structure includes sample ``src`` folder with ``package.xml`` and ``sample components``, a ``build.xml`` file with targets to easily interact with the Migration Tool targets and ``build.properites`` file that includes Salesforce org inforamtion.
+This structure includes
+1.	``src`` folder that includes ``package.xml`` and ``sample components``
+2.	 ``build.xml`` file with targets to easily interact with the Migration Tool targets
+3.	``build.properites`` file that includes Salesforce org information.

 This structure can be used as a base for your Salesforce deployments to quickly deploy metadata to your Salesforce org.

 Getting Started
 ---------------